bozotics/bozotics.github.io/_resources/2020-06-03-Electronics2/4-protocols.md

 robust, well defined and error free protocol (which is bulky but good enough).
 Alternatively RS485 transceivers are also very cheap and popular, but the protocol implementation is ??

+but this is nowhere near top priority and UART works very well

 </aside>